Order-to-Cash: The definitive guide to a complex process

 Manual billing processes can quickly eat into time and resources, and it’s easy to fall behind and make mistakes.
 Also, with multiple partners and software systems needing to communicate for O2C to be successful, Know Your Customer (KYC) and Know Your Business (KYB) compliance issues can become a huge financial and legal liability.

 For instance, recurring billing scenarios involving royalties and fees that change based on customer use can add several layers of complexity to the process.
-While straightforward on paper, these variations make it difficult to automate billing, comply with accounting standards and regulations, and impact customer data analysis and forecasting.
+While straightforward on paper, these variations make it difficult to automate billing, comply with ASC 606 standards and regulations and impact customer data analysis and forecasting.

 Reconciliation and compliance